HaiderMalikk/Mood-Atlas/README.md

-├── .next/                        # Next.js build and runtime files (this folder is the final build) ├── app/                          # main application code with all the individual files │   ├── global.css                # contains all the css styles used throughout the app │   ├── llm_call.js              # this is where the Open AI Api is called and also where the data sent and received, this is called and returns a place number to place processor
+├── .next/                        # Next.js build and runtime files (this folder is the final build) ├── app/                          # main application code with all the individual files │   ├── global.css                # contains all the css styles used throughout the app │   ├── llm_call.js               # this is where the Open AI Api endpoint in pages/api for llm response is called, it's where the data sent and received, when this is called and returns a place number to place processor
 │   ├── layout.js                 # defines the layout of the app i.e the header main page etc
 │   ├── location_card.js          # contains the logic for displaying location cards with images etc on the map │   ├── map.js                    # contains the main google map component │   ├── page.js                   # the main page of the app with all the formatting and order of components i.e where the map, location etc are and there logic along with the user inputs
-│   ├── places_fetch              # contains the logic for fetching places from google places api to give to the processor for it to forward it to flask
+│   ├── places_fetch              # contains the logic for fetching places from google places api endpoint in pages/api for places fetch and contains the radial offset engine
-│   ├── places_processing.js      # this is where all the inputs are received and where we get the places send it to flask get its response and returns the result to the page
+│   ├── places_processing.js      # this is where all the inputs are received and where we get the places send it to llmcall to get its response and returns the result to the page
-│   └── user_location.js
+│   └── user_location.js          # where the user location is fetched from the pages/api api endpoint foe getting user coordinates
 ├── pages/api                     # main application api endpoints (basically the server files that make api requests for us so we dont have too do it in the frondend, avoids CORS issues)
 │   ├── fetchLLMresponse.js       # this is where the api call is made to the Open AI Api to get final answer │   ├── fetchPlaces.js            # contains the api endpoint for fetching places from google places api